Root Canal Therapy

 After Treatment

 In some cases, a post and core may be required before placing the crown.
-After restoration, the treated tooth should function and feel like a natural tooth.
+After restoration, the treated tooth should function and feel much like a natural tooth.

 Convenient Locations Throughout Florida